You’ve done a good job saving and have a sizeable nest egg set aside in your RRSPs for retirement, but how do you make tax-efficient RRSP withdrawals?

 This is the part that most people get wrong and why you hear so many people say they hate RRSPs.

-Here are tips for withdrawing from a large RRSP in retirement
+Here are tips for withdrawing from a large RRSP in retirement.

 RRSP to RRIF Conversion

-If you make a withdrawal from your RRSP, the amount withdrawn is added to your taxable income for the year.
+Let’s start with the basics.
+If you withdraw from your RRSP, the amount withdrawn is added to your taxable income for the year.
+However, if you are retired, no rule says you have to make RRSP withdrawals.

 This changes in the year you turn 71.
 By the end of that year, you will need to convert your RRSP into a RRIF.